1960 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 1960 Large:Small Date Errors

-The Large over Small Date proof variety represents one of 1960’s most significant collecting opportunities, occurring when proof dies intended for Large Date production were first hubbed with Small Date designs.
-The resulting overdate shows remnants of the underlying Small Date numerals, most visible in the “6” and “0” where the different sizing creates distinct overlapping patterns.
+The Large over Small Date proof variety is one of 1960’s most significant collecting opportunities.
+It occurred when proof dies intended for Large Date production were first hubbed with Small Date designs, leaving remnants of the underlying Small Date numerals visible beneath the larger superimposed digits.

 1960 Large/Small Date Penny Price/Grade Chart